evildmp/C-is-for-Camera/docs/index.rst

 simulated in Python.

-The purpose of this project is to explore and understand the logic in the mechanisms of a camera by using object-oriented programming to simulate real-world objects.
+The purpose of this project is to explore and understand the logic in the mechanisms of a camera by using object-oriented programming to represent real-world objects.
+It's also a way to appreciate the intricate mechanical logic embodied in a device like a camera.

 See :ref:`understanding-camera` for more about *how* the camera is simulated.